-- 17. That the Nexus Study is incorporated by reference into this Resolution as support and justification for the satisfaction of findings required pursuant to the Mitigation Fee Act, as set forth in California Government Code section 66001, for the imposition of development impact fees.
-Specifically, it is determined and found that the Nexus Study: - a.
+- a.
 Identifies the purpose of the development impact fee, which is to fund park and recreational improvements needed to serve additional residential populations that result from new development in the City. - b.
 Identifies the use to which the development impact fee is to be put, which is to fund park and recreation improvements throughout the City in a manner consistent with standards-based planning criteria set forth in the Parks Master Plan. - c.
 Demonstrates how there is a reasonable relationship between the development impact fee use and the type of development on which the development impact fee is imposed.
 Future development will require additional investments in park and recreational facilities to maintain defined Citywide park standards.
 As set forth in the Parks Master Plan, access to a wide variety of recreational resources throughout the City is key to a successful Citywide parks system.
-The fees would be used solely for this purpose; and - d.
-Demonstrates how there is a reasonable relationship between the need for the public facility type and the type of development for which the development impact fee is imposed.
+The fees would be used solely for this purpose; and - Demonstrates how there is a reasonable relationship between the need for the public facility type and the type of development for which the development impact fee is imposed.
 Future development will require additional investments in park and recreational facilities to maintain defined Citywide park standards.
 As set forth in the Parks Master Plan, access to a wide variety of recreational resources throughout the City is key to a successful Citywide parks system.
 As new development will necessitate the need for park and recreation investments, the burdens posed are reasonably related to the use of the fee.
 Reasonable Apportionment.
 The reasonable relationship between the fee for a specific project and the cost of improvements attributable to the project is described in this Nexus Study and is consistent with the standards-based planning criteria set forth in the Parks Master Plan.

-(R-2020-XXX)
+(R-2021-XXX)

-- 18. That at least 10 percent of the Citywide Park DIF shall be prioritized for acquisition of new park land. - 19.
-That this Resolution shall be effective 60 days after the date of final passage of this Resolution, or on the effective date of Resolution No. \\\\\\\, adopting the Parks Master Plan, whichever occurs later, and shall be in effect at the time building permits are issued, in accordance with Municipal Code Chapter 14, Article 3, Division 10, plus automatic annual increase in accordance with San Diego Municipal Code section 142.0640(b), except that where the Citywide Park DIF would result in an increase from any other applicable park component of a DIF from July 1, 2021, such increases shall go into effect beginning July 1, 2022.
+18. That at least 10 percent of the Citywide Park DIF shall be used to acquire new park land.

+19. That this Resolution shall be effective 60 days after the date of final passage of this Resolution, or on the effective date of Resolution No., adopting the Parks Master Plan, whichever occurs later, and shall be in effect at the time building permits are issued, in accordance with Municipal Code Chapter 14, Article 3, Division 10, plus automatic annual increase in accordance with San Diego Municipal Code section 142.0640(b), except that where the Citywide Park DIF would result in an increase from any other applicable park component of a DIF from July 1, 2021, such increases shall go into effect beginning July 1, 2022.